 “If you do not put a difference between justification wrought by the man Christ without and sanctification wrought by the Spirit of Christ within, you are not able to divide the Word aright; but contrariwise, you corrupt the Word of God, and cast stumbling blocks before the people.” —John Bunyan (1628-1688)

 Charlie, like so many who profess faith in Jesus today, utterly failed to distinguish and separate between SERVICE (discipleship) versus SALVATION (sonship).
-If you combine the two, the result is a false gospel which simply cannot produce the required new birth to enter into God's Kingdom (John 3:1-7).
+If you combine the two, the result is a false gospel which cannot produce the required new birth to enter into God's Kingdom (John 3:1-7).
 We simply do not know if Charlie Kirk was BORN AGAIN, because of his obscured and vague profession of religious beliefs.
 You can get upset with me if you want, but the inspired Word of God says that I am right, and as Charlie would say: “PROVE ME WRONG!”

 John Bunyan is so right, by Charlie Kirk not differentiating between sanctification and justification, he unintentionally cast stumblingblocks before the people.
 I understand that he was not a theologian, but he influenced hundreds of millions of people.
 I humbly think it is sad and tragic that such an extremely popular man, who professed faith in Jesus Christ, failed to clearly present the Gospel of free grace to the world.
 For Charlie to say that he gave his life to Christ in fifth grade is religious mumbo-jumbo, not biblical teaching.
 It certainly is not the Gospel.
 No one has ever been saved who followed, served or gave their life to Jesus!!!